Why Children Get Carsick—And What to Do

 Motion sickness is common, especially in children.
 But what causes it is only partly

-understood, and why some children have it and others do not is unknown.
+understood, and why some children have it and others don’t is unknown.

 Carsickness isn’t really about the car.
 It’s about the brain’s ability to interpret